Disclosure

 export class ExampleComponent {}

-Use it in the template with *ngIf
+Use it in the template with *ngIf:

 <DisclosurePanel *ngIf="disclosure.isOpen()" @slideToggle>